Mihara/lotw-trust/README.md

 Fortunately, we can exploit the existing one: Logbook of the World is the biggest QSL verification service in the world and has many thousands of users who already have public keys.
 It's just a tooling problem.

-This project is an *(incomplete)* attempt to make that as easy to set up for a service owner as possible, by providing them with a simple, one-executable tool to sign and verify a file.
+This project is an *(almost complete)* attempt to make that as easy to set up for a service owner as possible, by providing them with a simple, one-executable tool to sign and verify a file.
 There might be a GUI program to go with it later if necessary.

 ## Caveats